Does somebody tell me how many people have fainted at an Obama rally lately?

 We had full statistic, full employment in this country.

-We had revenue to the treasury that was going like crazy because of capital gains reductions.
+We had revenue to the Treasury that was going like crazy because of capital gains reductions.

 15% is the capital gains rate right now.

-Every day we had a new body count out of Iraq.
+Every day, we had a new body count out of Iraq.

-Every day, an unjust immoral war.
+Every day, an unjust, immoral war.

 The Democrats actively pursued defeat.

-This war is lost, said Harry Reed.
+This war is lost, said Harry Reid.

 They called Petraeus a liar.

-They had people in this country hating their own government, hating their own president, hating their own country after five years of propaganda like unresponded to, unanswered lies.
+They had people in this country hating their own government, hating their own president, hating their own country after five years of propaganda-like, unresponded-to, unanswered lies.

 It's not that the press is powerful.